seL4/rfcs/src/proposed/0150-cheri-support.md

 CHERI C applications.

-**build systems:** Will need to add a new CONFIG option or flag that depends on AArch64 (and RISC-V in the future).
-This will be in the kernel and userspace.
+**build systems:** Will need to add a new CONFIG option or flag that depends on AArch64 and RISC-V. This will be in the kernel and userspace.

 **bootcode:** This will enable various hardware bits in the Morello’s config registers for CHERI.
 In libsel4, all the shared structures that contain pointers